 The 2022 holiday season is upon us, and high-quality children’s books make great additions to any shopping list.
-To encourage lifelong readers and make your holiday shopping quick and easy, our Growing Readers panel (composed of Bright Horizons early education experts) rounded up some of their favorite books from 2020 for every age.
-Many of these title can be found in our child care centers near you!
+To encourage lifelong readers and make your holiday shopping quick and easy, our Growing Readers panel (composed of Bright Horizons early education experts) rounded up some of their favorite books for every age.
+Many of these titles can be found in our child care centers near you!

 Written by DK; Illustrated by Kate Slater